Inspiration

 Geometric Motifs

-Geometry doesn’t lose its positions in the illustration trends: a variety of styles and approaches feature geometric motifs.
-With deep roots in academic drawing, geometric shapes of all kinds fill the digital artworks with abstract vibes, solidify compositions, and add visual harmony.
+Geometry doesn’t lose its position in the illustration trends: various styles and approaches feature geometric motifs.
+With deep roots in academic drawing, geometric shapes of all kinds fill digital artworks with abstract vibes, solidify compositions, and add visual harmony.

 Geometric characters by Radostina Georgieva